“Young Hearts on Fire with the Love of Christ”

 How do I find out more information about youth ministry at St. Veronica?

 We send out regular email updates.
-If you would like to be on our distribution list, please let us know.
+If you would like to be on our parent email distribution list, please let us know.
 We are also posting up to date information here on our web page.
-If you have not connected with us before but are interested in being a part of our virtual youth ministry now, please join us!

 Are youth activities cancelled during the COVID-19 situation?